smilevideo/ProjectEuler-Ruby-Template/README.md

 A short bash script to generate some boilerplate to solve Project Euler problems with Ruby

 Includes the pry and benchmark gems, a benchmark for the last method, as well as the description of the problem scraped from its webpage in a comment

+See the blog post I wrote about this: https://medium.com/@andrewk1216/boilerplate-with-bash-deda9f0e0a68

 Usage example:
 `$ ./template.sh 1 solution`